maximebf/atomik/docs/en/manual/views.md

     // app/config.php

-    Atomik::set('app/layout', '_layout');
+    Atomik::set('app.layout', '_layout');

 Mutliple layouts can also be used.
 Just use an array instead of a string in the configuration key.
 Layouts will be rendered in reverse order (the first one in the array wrap the second, the second the third, ...).

 ## View contexts

 It is sometimes needed to return content in different formats.
 Rather than creating multiple actions doing the same thing, Atomik allows you to create a view for each content type.
 This is called view contexts.
 The correct view is rendered depending on the current context.

 The context is defined using a route parameter.
 By default it is called *format*.
-This can be changed in *app/views/context\_param*.
+This can be changed in *app.views.context\_param*.
 As specified in the urls chapter, the format parameter is by default the file extension.
 Which means that using an url like index.xml will result in using the xml context.

-The default view context is *html* but it can be changed in *atomik/views/default\_context*.
+The default view context is *html* but it can be changed in *atomik.views.default\_context*.

 To create a view for a context just suffix the view name with the context name like an extension.
 For example, let's say we have an *article* view.
 The filename for the xml context would be *article.xml.phtml*.
 Some context may not need any prefix like the *html* one.

 Depending on the view context, the layout can be disabled and the response content-type can be changed.
 The file prefix can also be specified.
-All of this is done in *app/views/contexts*.
+All of this is done in *app.views.contexts*.

 Creating a custom view context:

-    Atomik::set('app/views/contexts/rdf', array(    // the context name, ie. the file extension in the url 'prefix'        => 'rdf',                   // the view's file extension suffix (set to false for no suffix) 'layout'        => false,                   // disables the layout 'content-type'  => 'application/xml+rdf'    // the response's content type ));
+    Atomik::set('app.views.contexts.rdf', array(    // the context name, ie. the file extension in the url 'suffix'        => 'rdf',                   // the view's file extension suffix (set to false for no suffix) 'layout'        => false,                   // disables the layout 'content-type'  => 'application/xml+rdf'    // the response's content type ));